Zorz42/jaclang/README.md

  * -> debug : enable debug mode (see tokens, ast)
  * -> norun : do not run file on compilation
  * -> keep  : keep the assembly file
+ *
+ * Version tags are stable versions.
+Master branch is the latest version in development.
+Might be unstable and full ob bugs.